Aims & Scope

 - Gaming license requirements within and across jurisdictions—including the critically important issue of cross-border regulation within the European Community

-- Legal aspects of credit and collection of debts
+- Legal aspects of credit. collection of debts, and online payment processing

 - Litigation affecting casino operations—including non-gaming legal issues (e.g. employment law, banking regulations, and even personal injury law) as applied to casinos

-- Economic impacts of gaming issues and growth
+- Economic impacts of gaming issues and growth, including market analysis

 - Intellectual property of casinos, gaming equipment manufacturers, and online gaming websites